-- a) In general, development of the shoreline area should be limited, should minimize negative impacts on the ecological health of the immediate area, should not disrupt coastal sediment transport processes, and should not impede public access. - b) It should be demonstrated that locating development entirely outside of the Development Permit Area has been considered, and a description of why that is not being proposed should be provided. - c) New upland structures or additions should be located and designed to avoid the need for shoreline protection works throughout the life of the structure. - d) New development on steep slopes or bluffs should be set back sufficiently from the top of the slope or bluff to ensure that shoreline protection measures will not become necessary during the life of the structure, as demonstrated by a geotechnical analysis and recommendations for the site by a Geotechnical Engineer or Professional Geoscientist. - e) Sea level rise, storm surges and other anticipated effects of climate change should be addressed in all development permit applications. - f) All development within this Development Permit Area is to be undertaken and completed in such a manner as to prevent the release of sediment to the shore or to
+- a) In general, development of the shoreline area should be limited, should minimize negative impacts on the ecological health of the immediate area, should not disrupt coastal sediment transport processes, and should not impede public access. - b) It should be demonstrated that locating development entirely outside of the Development Permit Area has been considered, and a description of why that is not being proposed should be provided. - c) New, or additions to, upland buildings or structures should be located and designed to avoid the need for shoreline protection works throughout the life of the structure. - d) New development on steep slopes or bluffs should be set back sufficiently from the top of the slope or bluff to ensure that shoreline protection measures will not become necessary during the life of the structure, as demonstrated by a geotechnical analysis and recommendations for the site by a Geotechnical Engineer or Professional Geoscientist. - e) Sea level rise, storm surges and other anticipated effects of climate change should be addressed in all development permit applications. - f) All development within this Development Permit Area is to be undertaken and completed in such a manner as to prevent the release of sediment to the shore or to

 - any watercourse or storm sewer that flows to the marine shore.
 An erosion and sediment control plan, including actions to be taken prior to land clearing and site preparation and the proposed timing of development activities to reduce the risk of erosion, may be required as part of the development permit application. - g) Where this Development Permit Area includes critical habitat of any Species at Risk, including terrestrial or aquatic provincial red- and blue-listed species or SARA-listed species; or where a unique, sensitive or rare species has been identified by Islands Trust mapping, these areas should be left undisturbed.
-If disturbance cannot be entirely avoided, development and mitigation and/or compensation measures shall be undertaken only under the supervision of a Registered Professional Biologist with advice from applicable senior environmental agencies.
+If disturbance cannot be entirely avoided, development and mitigation and/or compensation measures shall be undertaken only under the supervision of a Registered Professional Biologist with advice from applicable senior environmental agencies. - h) Development activities along the foreshore or in marine areas should be conducted during the low risk timing window for spawning and nursery periods. - i) All development that takes place below the natural boundary of the sea should be done in a way that minimizes degradation of water quality and disturbance of the substrate.